Oregon TRIO Association Fellowship

 - Must demonstrate personal achievement as a direct result of participation in TRIO program

 - Must be able to attend Policy Seminar, OTA spring conference, and serve as the Alumni Representative on the OTA Board of Directors.
-OTA Fellow is also encouraged to attend the annual SLC as scheduled
+OTA Fellow is also encouraged to attend the annual Student Leadership Conference.

 - The term of the OTA Fellow will be the fiscal year in which the candidate is selected.

 OTA Fellowship Incentives

 - The OTA Fellow will have all travel accommodations provided to the annual Policy Seminar.

 - The OTA fellow will have all travel accommodations provided to attend the annual Oregon TRIO Professional Development Conference to attend the President’s banquet.